 Autumn and Rusty Bailey are one example of the non-traditional RV owner.
-In 2016, they bought a Keystone Fuzion to live in full time so their growing family could be together when Rusty's job required him to travel to different parts of the country.
-On her website, Autumn shares how they renovated their toy hauler to accommodate their needs, including converting the garage into a bedroom and extra living space.
+In 2016, they bought a Keystone Fuzion to live in full time so their growing family could be together when Rusty's job required him to travel.

-However, most people who buy a brand new RV would rather not spend thousands of dollars and hours of labor renovating it, as much as they might prefer a more modern look.
+However, most people who buy a brand new RV would rather not spend thousands of dollars and hours of labor renovating it.
 That was why Jeremiah knew the Keystone Fuzion's traditional interior needed an update to reflect the changing needs and interests of the people buying it.

 What took them so long?

-While updating the traditional brown and beige RV interior might seem like a no-brainer to anyone who regularly watches TV shows about home remodeling, it's not quite as obvious from a business standpoint.
+While updating the traditional brown and beige RV interior might seem like a no-brainer to anyone who regularly watches HGTV, it's not quite as obvious from a business standpoint.

 This process requires significant financial investment without any solid evidence that it will pay off.
-Since campers and motorhomes with brown interiors have sold well for years, convincing RV manufacturers to spend money redesigning a successful product wasn't easy.
+Campers and motorhomes with brown interiors have sold well for years!
+Convincing RV manufacturers to spend money redesigning an already successful product wasn't easy.

-Jeremiah says although he met with some initial resistance both on the production side as well as from some RV dealers when they first heard about the new design, the new look has proven so successful that their doubts have been put to rest.
-“It was definitely swimming upstream in various regards,” he says.
+Jeremiah says he met initial resistance both on the production side as well as from some RV dealers when they first heard about the new design.
+But the new look has proven so successful that their doubts have been put to rest.
+“It was definitely swimming upstream,” he says.
 “Now they believe in it.”

 Some people like brown.

-Another reason the industry has been slow to shift gears is that historically, the majority of people buying RV’s have been retirees, and while some of them enjoy decorating with light, “beachy” color palette, many still prefer a more traditional look.
-Wayne Brown, general sales manager of Lifestyle RVs in Grain Valley, Missouri, personally prefers the look of real wood, and he says many of his older customers do too.
+Another reason the industry has been slow to shift gears is that historically, the majority of people buying RVs have been retirees.
+And while some of them enjoy decorating with a light, “beachy” color palette, many still prefer a more traditional look.
+Wayne Brown, general sales manager of Lifestyle RVs personally prefers the look of real wood, and he says many of his older customers do too.

-However, he also recognizes that a growing number of buyers, particularly those who haven’t yet reached retirement age, are more drawn to the new interior option that he refers to as “the Pottery Barn look.”
+However, he also recognizes that a growing number of buyers are more drawn to the new interior option that he refers to as “the Pottery Barn look.”
 “It's very modern,” he says.
 “There are a lot of people who will like that because it’s more of what’s happening in the housing market”.

 “Of course Fuzion is always on the cutting edge of stuff,” he adds.
 “Like the swing-out stools—they’ve got some stuff that nobody else has.”